itsDele/X-scraper/ReadMe.md

 5-using CLI to make it more user friendly and Automation why?:CLI allows you to Run the scraper without modifying the source code,CLI works headlessly which works with Docker containers and Cloud servers

-these were the main features of the project feature that could make perfomance better is using async so we can maybe half the time to process i have it in mind to implant it(its now implanted)
+these were the main features of the project feature that could make perfomance better is using async so we can maybe half the time to process i have it in mind to implant it(its now implanted) as the V2.0.0

+read the how to use.md to learn how to use the program